UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 == Changelog ==

+= 1.3.6 =
+* Implemented batch processing for order scanning to prevent timeouts on large stores
+* Added progress bar with real-time percentage updates for missing cards scan
+* Fixed 500 error when scanning stores with huge number of orders
+* Improved performance and reliability of Find Missing Cards tool
+* Enhanced user experience with visual progress tracking

 = 1.3.5 =
 * Added new Tools page for administrative utilities
 * Added Find Missing Cards tool for inventory reconciliation